Vyral/base-template/_posts/2019-05-30-what-the-edina-buyer-advantage-can-do-for-you.md

 As a Realtor, I can tell you that **this program is a great way to write an offer.** If you’re a seller, you also can’t do much better than an offer backed by this program.&nbsp;

-If you have any more questions about this program, you can give Shane a call at (952) 484-2319.
+If you have any more questions about this program, you can give Shane Hofmann a call at (952) 484-2319.

 As always, if you have any other real estate questions for me, feel free to reach out to me.
 I’d be happy to help you.&nbsp;